The APHRC Effect: Lessons Learnt from my APHRC Internship Experience

 Lesson 1: You Don’t Know What You Don’t Know.

-It was humbling to realize that my prior experience in data collection—using Google Forms, basic questionnaires for data collection, and Excel for data analysis—would not be sufficient to navigate APHRC’s work.
-I began working with larger datasets, advanced software, and intricate methodologies that were beyond anything I had encountered.
-Google became my best friend, and my curiosity paid off, as I am now multifaceted and familiar with many aspects of data collection and analysis.
+It was humbling to realize that my prior experience in data collection— using Google Forms, basic questionnaires for data collection and Excel for data analysis—would not be enough to navigate APHRC’s work.
+I started working with larger datasets, advanced software, and intricate methodologies beyond anything I had encountered.
+Google became my best friend; and my curiosity paid off, as I am now multifaceted and familiar with many aspects of data collection and analysis.

 Lesson 2: There’s No Shame in Asking for Help